Setting up the Popup Window

 - Select Expression for the binding type.

-We want the word "Compressor" to appear before the number in the label.
+Now, let's update the Expression using the script below to show the word "Compressor" before the number in the label.
 Update the Expression as follows.

 Setting up the Main Window

 - In a Main Window (parent window) drag a Button from the component palette to your window.
 Type "Compressor 1" into the text property.

 - Let's add a script to the button which opens the popup that we created earlier.
 We can then pass in a value to designate that this button should be opening Compressor 1.